Marc Harrison

-Marc Harrison, (July 1, 1936- September 22, 1998) was an industrial designer, educator, and inventor of the idea of universal design to make products easier to use for people with disabilities as well as people without disabilities.
-Harrison invented the idea of “Universal Design” post-WWII and has changed the standard of products since his work in industrial design.
-Harrison taught people to live on his legacy of improving products and major projects for a universal design everyone can use.
+Marc Harrison (July 1, 1936 – September 22, 1998) was an industrial designer and educator whose work aligned with the idea of universal design that makes products easier to use for people with disabilities as well as people without disabilities.

 Biography

 As the result of a brain injury when he was 11 years old, Harrison had to relearn basic functions such as walking and talking and thus gained inspiration for this career in industrial design.
 Harrison wanted to make the world more accessible for all people with or without disabilities.
-He invented the idea of “Universal Design” creating products that are easier to use for all people if they are disabled or not.
+His work followed the idea of “Universal Design” in which products are designed for both disabled and non-disabled people without separate features or additions.
 He advocated for people with disabilities and the elderly, creating products that were held to a higher standard, changing the level all inventors must achieve.
 Harrison taught people to live on his legacy of improving products and major projects for a universal design everyone can use.
-He died on September 22, 1998 of amyotrophic lateral sclerosis.
+He died on September 22, 1998, of amyotrophic lateral sclerosis.

 Education

-Harrison attended Pratt Institute for industrial design and graduated with a Bachelor of Arts in 1958.
+Harrison attended Pratt Institute for industrial design and graduated with a Bachelor of Fine Arts in 1958.
 Following Pratt, he earned his Masters of Arts from Cranbrook Academy of Art in 1959.